W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 2. The best defence, as always, is not to attack another’s position, but rather to protect the truth.
 ²It is unwise to accept any concept if you have to invert a whole frame of reference in order to justify it.
 ³This procedure is painful in its minor applications and genuinely tragic on a wider scale.
-⁴Persecution frequently results in an attempt to ‘justify’ the terrible misperception that God Himself persecuted His Own Son on behalf of salvation.
+⁴Persecution frequently results in an attempt to “justify’ the terrible misperception that God Himself persecuted His Own Son on behalf of salvation.
 ⁵The very words are meaningless.
 ⁶It has been particularly difficult to overcome this because, although the error itself is no harder to correct than any other, many have been unwilling to give it up in view of its prominent value as a defence.
 ⁷In milder forms a parent says, “This hurts me more than it hurts you”, and feels exonerated in beating a child.
 ⁸Can you believe our Father really thinks this way?
 ⁹It is so essential that all such thinking be dispelled that we must be sure that nothing of this kind remains in your mind.
-¹⁰I was not ‘punished’ because *you* were bad.
+¹⁰I was not “punished’ because *you* were bad.
 ¹¹The wholly benign lesson the Atonement teaches is lost if it is tainted with this kind of distortion in any form.

 ::: details Expanded
 The best defence, as always, is not to attack another’s position, but rather to protect the truth.
 ²It is unwise to accept any concept if you have to invert a whole frame of reference in order to justify it [the concept].
 ³This procedure [of inverting a whole frame of reference] is painful in its [procedure’s] minor applications and genuinely tragic on a wider scale.
-⁴Persecution frequently results in an attempt to ‘justify’ the terrible misperception that God Himself [God’s Self] persecuted His [God’s] Own Son on behalf of salvation.
+⁴Persecution frequently results in an attempt to “justify’ the terrible misperception that God Himself [God’s Self] persecuted His [God’s] Own Son on behalf of salvation.
 ⁵The very words are meaningless.
 ⁶It has been particularly difficult to overcome this [the terrible misperception] because, although the error itself is no harder to correct than any other [error], many have been unwilling to give it [the error] up in view of its [error’s] prominent value as a defence.
 ⁷In milder forms a parent says, “This [beating a child] hurts me more than it hurts you”, and feels exonerated in beating a child.
 ⁸Can you believe our Father really thinks this way [attack can be justified]?
 ⁹It is so essential that all such thinking [that attack can be justified] be dispelled that we must be sure that nothing of this kind [of thinking] remains in your mind.
-¹⁰I was not ‘punished’ because *you* were bad.
+¹⁰I was not “punished’ because *you* were bad.
 ¹¹The wholly benign lesson the Atonement teaches is lost if it [the wholly benign lesson of the Atonement] is tainted with this kind of distortion [that attack can be justified] in any form.
 :::